dchorazkiewicz/Physics-2024-25-Summer/docs/Exercises_for_Students/exercises_dch.md

 - For Buffon’s Needle, pay attention to geometric constraints, such as the relationship between the needle length and the distance between lines.
 - Start with a small number of iterations to validate the implementation, then increase the sample size to observe convergence.

+## Measurements

+### Problem 1

+<span style="font-size: 1.2em; font-weight: bold;">**Measuring Earth's Gravitational Acceleration with a Pendulum**</span>

+#### Motivation:

+The acceleration $g$ due to gravity is a fundamental constant that influences a wide range of physical phenomena.
+Measuring $g$ accurately is crucial for understanding gravitational interactions, designing structures, and conducting experiments in various fields.
+One classic method for determining $g$ is through the oscillations of a simple pendulum, where the period of oscillation depends on the local gravitational field.

+#### Task:

+Measure the acceleration  $g$ due to gravity using a pendulum and in details analyze the uncertainties in the measurements.

+This exercise emphasizes rigorous measurement practices, uncertainty analysis, and their role in experimental physics.

 ---
-<span style="text-decoration: line-through;"> This task offers a practical and visually intuitive way to explore Monte Carlo simulations, emphasizing their application to problems in geometry and probability.</span>

-### Physics Exercise: Measuring Earth's Gravitational Acceleration with a Pendulum

----

-#### **Objective:**
-Measure the acceleration due to gravity ($g$) using a pendulum and analyze the uncertainties in the measurements.

----

 #### **Procedure:**

-1. **Materials:**
+1 **Materials:**

    - A string (1 or 1.5 meters long).
-   - A small weight (e.g., bad of coins, keys) mounted on the string.
+   - A small weight (e.g., bag of coins, bag of sugar, key chain) mounted on the string.
    - Stopwatch (or smartphone timer).
    - Ruler or measuring tape.

-2. **Setup:**
+2 **Setup:**

    - Attach the weight to the string and fix the other end to a sturdy support.
    - Measure the length of the pendulum, $L$, from the suspension point to the center of the weight using a ruler or measuring tape.
-Record the resolution of the measuring tool and calculate the uncertainty as half the resolution ($\Delta L = \text{Resolution} / 2$).
+Record the resolution of the measuring tool and calculate the uncertainty as half the resolution $\Delta L=\text{(Ruler Resolution)}/2$.

-3. **Data Collection:**
+3 **Data Collection:**

    - Displace the pendulum slightly (<15°) and release it.
    - Measure the time for 10 full oscillations ($T_{10}$) and repeat this process 10 times.
 Record all 10 measurements.
    - Calculate the mean time for 10 oscillations ($\overline{T}_{10}$) and the standard deviation ($\sigma_T$).